erikorlowski/cscie97/cscie97/asn5/design.md

     * A map report is requested and verified to be correct
     * Some objects are edited in the Static Map module
     * A map report is requested and verified to be correct

+### Exception Handling
+Exceptions for the Static Map module are handled primarily through the DatabaseException and ApiException classes.
+These exception classes are unchecked exceptions and are logged for future auditing.

 ### Risks
 The primary risk for this module is the security risk for a malicious actor making changes in this module, or potentially using this module to gain greater access to the rest of the NGATC system.
 For this reason, the Entitlement Service is used to control access to the module through the UI and the API.